MRtrix3/mrtrix3/docs/getting_started/commands/connectome2tck.rst

 -  **-keep_unassigned** by default, the program discards those streamlines that are not successfully assigned to a node.
 Set this option to generate corresponding outputs containing these streamlines (labelled as node index 0)

+-  **-keep_self** by default, the program will not output streamlines that connect to the same node at both ends.
+Set this option to instead keep these self-connections.

 Options for importing / exporting streamline weights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^